dateng2016/notes/voice_agent.md

 webhook -> only the ended -> get the call-state (boolean that indicate whether it is picked up by human or not) + call-id, publish to rabbit

 store the state -> when it is ended -> store whether it is picked up -> when

+## Adem notes 6/13

+Expose more info to the voice agent.

+Pause at the beginning.

+## Sabbir whole flow 6/13

+DB schema ->
+1. failed_order_alert_agent_settings
+2. voice_agent_call (also include the future voice agents) request_id -> this is the UUID

+task-executor
+failedOrdernotifylistenr.java -> failedorderalertservice.java